AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 John the Ripper will ignore our comments in its configuration files.
 This is useful because it allows us to write notes to ourselves, but we still need to translate those ideas into a language that `john` will understand.
 Here's a brief primer:

+> :beginner: :bulb: You can find a complete description of John the Ripper's wordlist rule syntax in the `doc/RULES` file in JtR's source distribution, but another helpful reference is [Hashcat's Rule-based Attack page, which has a section named "Implemented compatible functions"](https://hashcat.net/wiki/doku.php?id=rule_based_attack#implemented_compatible_functions) that shows input and output examples for many of John the Ripper's simple commands.
+Hashcat is an alternative hash cracking tool with its own word mangling rule engine.
+Mercifully, much of Hashcat's wordlist rule syntax is the same as `john`'s.

 * To prepend a single character, the caret (`^`) simple command is used.
 For example:
     * `^8` will turn `password` into `8password`.
 * To append a single character, the dollar sign (`$`) simple command is used.
 For example: